-We have many agents used to treat mycobacterium tuberculosis.
+We have many agents used to treat Mycobacterium tuberculosis.

-We have the first-line agents, we have other TB agents, and we have some new agents.
+We have the first line agents, we have other TB agents and we have some new agents.

 We'll go over them in some detail.

-Now let's start with Isoniazid.

-Now you'll see that we have letter designations or codes that we use.
+Now, let's start with isoniazid, and you'll see that we have letter designations or codes that we use.

-They were very popular probably a few years ago.
+And they were very popular probably a few years ago.

-and there's a tendency to get them mixed up.
+There's so many abbreviations and there's a tendency to get them mixed up.

 Isoniazid is similar to pyridoxine or vitamin B6.

-Now, what we want to do with Isoniazid is we want to inhibit cell wall production of the Mycobacterium species.
+is we wanna inhibit cell wall production of the Mycobacterium species.

 they may not be as effective in terms of therapy.

 So we have to add other agents to really improve the effectiveness of the therapy.

-Therapeutic concentrations have to be achieved in multiple tissues.
+Therapeutic concentrations have to be achieved in multiple tissues,

-So we need to have blood levels that reach therapeutic concentrations in the serum,
+so we need to have blood levels that reach therapeutic concentrations in the serum,

-in the cerebrospinal fluid, and even in things like caseous granuloma in the lung.
+in the cerebrospinal fluid, and even in things like caseating granuloma in the lung.

-So you can see how using a medication isn't just about achieving good blood levels,
+So, you can see how using a medication isn't just about achieving good blood levels,

 it's about getting to where the disease is at.